Please find below the answers to some common questions we have previously received during the LL.M. Interview Program bidding process.

-Employers interested in meeting students who are in the résumé book, but did not bid on their firm during the formal bidding process, will contact our Assistant Director of Recruiting to confirm the student’s acceptance of the invitation.
+Employers interested in meeting students who are in the résumé book, but did not bid on their firm during the formal bidding process, will contact our Associate Director of Recruiting to confirm the student’s acceptance of the invitation.

 We encourage all students to participate in the resume book as employers will use the resume book to select additional candidates for interview schedules.